zife0/zife0/README.md

 - Analysis

 ---

-Control comes from understanding the system.
+Control comes from understanding the system